patzsantos/e-portfolio-uoeo/oop_unit1.md

 _-Design a use case diagram for a software development scenario.<br>
 -Create a state machine diagram to examine the behaviours and interactions within a system._<Br>

-Practical work this week will support further understanding of how to extend the development of a Python program by appreciating the retention of data as variables, and the assignment of variables across difference instances of a class.
-This will be core to supporting the development required for the coding contribution of the summative assessment.
-Exploration of the use of the Unified Modelling Language will also be critical to supporting preparation of the design document for the Week 6 summative assessment.<br>

 ## Formative Activities

 Continue the discussion in unit 1.
 Based on what we have covered in the first two units, you should [respond](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%202/OOP_%20Unit%202%20Peer%20Responses.pdf) to your at least 2 of your peers’ contributions from Unit 1. <br>